Repository

 This is to help pick a random index in the range [0, number of first names].

 This also prevents to store a constant with the number of fake first names in the code.
+Note that this caching mecanism is shared across all your fake := Faker{} instances, which limits testing slowdown to the minimum on large test suites.

 Why can't I use this module to compile my program to a single binary?